tymnim/assignment2DistApps/README.md

 # Distributed Application Developemnt Assingment 2

-This is complete JavaScript Written REST API for Utunes store.
+This is complete JavaScript-written REST API for Utunes store.
+(Conestoga College | PROG3170 | Assignment 2)

 ### Technologies used